-This statement of work identifies critical outcomes that represent DOE's expectations of contract performance and against which the Contractor's overall performance of scientific, technical, operational, and/or managerial obligations under this Contract will be assessed.
-Performance objectives and indicators, which further describe the Department's expectation for each critical outcome, will be updated annually.
-The Contractor is expected to accomplish the following critical outcomes:
+This statement of work identifies institutional goals that represent DOE's expectations of contract performance and against which the Contractor's overall performance of scientific, technical, operational, and/or managerial obligations under this Contract will be assessed.
+Performance objectives and indicators, which further describe the Department's expectation for each institutional goal, will be updated annually.
+The Contractor is expected to accomplish the following institutional goals: